Intervox UK Ltd

 How do I become an "accepted author"?

 When registering, enter a link where it is possible to hear your music.
-Intervox will monitor whether the musical and technical quality of your demo suits the look and feel of Intervox and/or Black is Blonde.
+Intervox will monitor whether the musical and technical quality of your demo suits the look and feel of Intervox, Black is Blonde and/or Click Clock.
 We will inform you via email (approximately 30 days after registering).
-In positive cases, your account will be activated and you will receive together with your activation email the agreement of Intervox Germany (for the Intervox library) and Intervox UK (for the Black is Blonde library).
+In positive cases, your account will be activated and you will receive together with your activation email the agreement with Intervox UK.
 You can log in now on the platform.
-For a successful login, it is necessary that you both accept the agreement with Intervox Germany and with Intervox UK.
+For a successful login, it is necessary that you accept the agreement with Intervox UK.

 How can I offer my titles?